Home Budget Australia – How much money do you need to work & travel?

 • Camping: $40 per night – every fourth night.

-Average budget for living in a big Australian city
+Budget to plan for living in an Australian city

 Whether you arrive in Sydney, Perth, Brisbane or Melbourne, your expenses will be quite high during your first few weeks.
 Be aware that depending on where you are, the cost of living can vary greatly.
-In general, life in big cities will necessarily be more expensive than in small Australian cities, towns or rural areas.
+In general, life in big cities will be more expensive than in small Australian cities, towns or rural areas.
 This is because rent is more expensive, and you’re more likely to spend more on outings to restaurants, bars etc. Food and gas, on the other hand, are cheaper in big cities.
-Please note that like most of the world, Australia is battling inflation, so the cost of living is higher at the moment!

 Accommodation